Paramahansa Yogananda's poems serve to deepen yoga meditation, offering devotees new ways of grasping the spiritual nature of all creation.

-Introduction and Excerpt from Poem, "In Me"
+Introduction and Excerpt from "In Me"

-Everything in creation is connected, irrevocably through its Creator.
+According to the great guru, Paramahansa Yogananda, everything in creation is connected, irrevocably through its Creator.
 Although Maya, or delusion, makes it seem that people, trees, rivers, mountains, ocean, and the sky are all separate entities, they are separated only as part of the mayic scheme.

 The speaker in Paramahansa Yogananda's "In Me" is celebrating his kinship and connectivity with all created beings.
 His ultimate purpose is to demonstrate his union with the Creator of all those creatures in natural phenomena.